danielringer/stelligent-u/03-iam/README.md

 probably used the AWS web console to get the ARN for each role.
 What could you have done to your CFN template to make that unnecessary?_

+#### I was able to do this using 'Output:' with the value of '!GetAtt RingerRole.Arn', updated my stack, and then ran 'describe-stacks'

 #### Task: Stack Outputs

 Institute that change from the Question above.
 Recreate the stack as per